Dragon's Lair 3D: Return to the Lair

-Dragon's Lair 3D: Return to the Lair (known as Dragon's Lair 3D: Special Edition in Europe) is an action-adventure video game released in 2002 by Dragonstone Software.
-The game is based on Cinematronics' 1983 laserdisc arcade game Dragon's Lair, and follows a similar story; the hero, Dirk the Daring, must enter the evil wizard Mordroc's castle to rescue Princess Daphne from Singe the Dragon.
+Dragon's Lair 3D: Return to the Lair (titled Dragon's Lair 3D: Special Edition in Europe) is an action-adventure game released in 2002 by Ubi Soft.
+It is based on 1983 arcade video game Dragon's Lair and follows a similar story: Dirk the Daring must enter the evil wizard Mordroc's castle to rescue Princess Daphne from Singe the Dragon.
 Many of the characters and locations from the 1983 original make appearances in the game, along with new puzzles, rooms and enemies.
-Animator and director Don Bluth, who produced the cartoon animation for the arcade original, also produced two new animated sequences for the opening and ending of the game.
-The game uses cel shading to mimic the distinctive style of the original.
+Animator and director Don Bluth, who produced the cartoon animation for the original Dragon's Lair, produced new animated sequences for the opening and ending of the game.
+The game uses cel shading to mimic the style of the hand-drawn art of the 1983 game.

 Gameplay

 The game is the first in the series to host non-restricted movement for the player.
 A mostly linear exploration of the castle is broken up with boss fights, many of which are characters from the original arcade game, but not all.
 Many of the rooms seen in the original are seen again, though some are modified.
 New mechanics are introduced by the Dragon Essences that grant new powers.
 Health and Mana meters are also introduced and can be given upgrades throughout the game.
 A crossbow is also introduced and is used as an alternative weapon and resourceful object for puzzles.
 Treasure is also brought into the game to act as optional challenges to complete; collecting all 100 treasures unlocks extra gameplay options such as unlimited mana, alternate character skins, and faster sword charging for use when the player starts a new game.